TPN Script Reference

 What if you want to hold the d key and tap the w key at the same time to levitate?
 Or to climb an obstacle?
 Run and shoot?

-All command sequences separated with a |
+All command sequences separated with a | symbol start and execute in

 parallel.

-symbol would also work, it was added for mobile users.
+The / symbol would also work, it was added for mobile users.

 So tap-levitating while moving to the right could look something like this (note that I haven’t tested those particular timings):